SketchyMaze/doodle/Ideas.md

   wants to export with the level file itself, for easy sharing.
 * It should have space to store a custom background image.

+## Wallpaper Images

+* Levels can pick a "wallpaper image" to go behind their pixels.
+One example of a wallpaper would be a sheet of standard ruled notebook paper.
+* The texture file will be a square (rectangular maybe ok) with four quadrants from which the textures will be extracted.
+For example if the overall image size was 100x100 pixels, it will be divided into the four 50x50 quadrants.
+  1. `TL`: Top left corner is the top left edge of the "page" the level is on
+  2. `TR`: Top right corner is the repeated "top of page" texture.
+  3. `BL`: Bottom left corner is the repeated "left of page" texture.
+  4. `BR`: Bottom right corner is the repeated background texture that extends infinitely in all directions.
+* Levels will be able to choose a "page type" which controls how the wallpaper will be drawn and how the level boundaries may be constrained.
+There will be four options:
+  1. **Unbounded:** The map can freely grow in any direction, including into the negative X/Y coordinates.
+The map author will not run up against a boundary as the level grows in any direction.
+  2. **No Negative Space:** The map coordinates can not dip below `(0,0)`, the origin at the top-left edge of the map.
+The map can grow infinitely in the positive X and Y directions (to the right and down) but is constrained on the left and right edges.
+The game engine will stop scrolling the map when the top or left edges are reached, and those edges will behave like a solid wall.
+  3. **Bounded:** The map has a fixed width and height and is bounded on all four edges.
+  4. **Bounded, Mirrored Wallpaper:** same as Bounded but with a different wallpaper behavior.
+* The page types will have their own behaviors with how wallpapers are drawn:
+  * **Unbounded:** only the `BR` texture from the wallpaper is used, repeated infinitely in the X and Y directions.
+The top-left, top, and left edge textures are not used.
+  * **No Negative Space:** the `TL` texture is drawn at coordinate `(0,0)`.
+    To its right, the `TR` texture is repeated forever in the X direction, and along the left edge of the page, the `BL` texture is repeated in the Y direction.
+The remaining whitespace on the page repeats the `BR` texture infinitely.
+  * **Bounded:** same as No Negative Space.
+  * **Bounded, Mirrored Wallpaper:** same as No Negative Space, but all of the _other_ corners and edges are textured too, with mirror images of the Top, Top Left, and Left textures.
+This would look silly on the "ruled notebook" texture, but could be useful to emborder the level with a fancy texture.
+* The game will come with a few built-in textures for levels to refer to by name.
+These textures don't need to be distributed with the map files themselves, as every copy of the game should include these (or a sensible fallback would be used).
+* The map author can also attach their own custom texture that will be included inside the map file.

 # Text Console

 * Create a rudimentary dev console for entering text commands in-game.
 It